crf8472/libarcstk/BUILD.md

 ## Building the documentation

 ### Quickstart: Doxygen Stock HTML

-The documentation will not be built automatically during build but is built manually by calling target ``doc``.
-Calling this target requires doxygen.
+The documentation will not be built automatically during build.
+It is built manually by calling target ``doc``.
+This target requires doxygen.

 	$ cd build
 	$ cmake --build . --target doc

-This will build the documentation sources for HTML as well as LaTeX in ``build/doc/``.
+This will build the documentation sources for HTML as well as LaTeX in subdirectories of ``build/doc/``.
 Open the file ``build/doc/html/index.html`` in your browser to see the entry page.

-### Doxygen with HTML5 and CSS3
+### Doxygen with HTML5 and CSS3 (experimental)

 Accompanying [m.css][3] comes a doxygen style.
 It takes the doxygen XML output and generates a HTML5 + CSS3 site from it.
 Its presentation of the content is